Bowfish/pilotlog-metamask/README.md

 * Delete the Logbook contract.

 ### Test for LogFactory Contract
-* Create a Logbook with its child Pilot and its children Logbook and Document and check that the Logbook contract is the owner of the Pilot contract and the Pilot contract is the owner of the Logbook and Document contracts.
+* Create a LogFactory contract with its child Pilot and its children Logbook and Document and check that the LogFactory contract is the owner of the Pilot contract and the Pilot contract is the owner of the Logbook and Document contracts.
 * Create pilot data and get it back.
 * Create a logbook entry and get it back.
 * Delete a logbook entry.